top of page

 7 Days in the Fire

 After I published 7 Days in the Fire, God ever so gently began revealing what was written in the book, particularly my traumatic upbringing.
 Then, my healing process began.
-On the 39th anniversary of my grandfather, Chester Noel’s death (02/07/2007), I had a somatic flashback where the Holy Spirit revealed the trauma I suffered as a toddler when my grandfather scared me and left me sleepless.
+On February 7, 2007, the 39th anniversary of my grandfather, Chester Noel’s (aka Papa) death, I had a somatic flashback and the Holy Spirit later revealed I was traumatized as a toddler when my grandfather scared me and left me sleepless.
 Anniversary reactions are common in trauma victims.
 Papa was a victim of trauma, abused substances, and suffered from insomnia.
 He routinely chewed tobacco and spat in a spittoon.
 When I reexperienced trauma, for seven straight days and nights I suffered from insomnia, coughed, and spat up phlegm.
 Ironically, like Papa, I resorted to spitting in a cup.

 At the end of the seven days, I called saints to pray and fast with me.
 As midnight approached, leaders from my church and a coworker came by and prayed for me.
-I slept like a baby that night and the next morning as soon as my feet hit the floor the Holy Spirit said (in a commanded voice), “Write” and I wrote more than ¾ th’s of the book in one day.
+I slept like a baby that night and the next morning as soon as my feet hit the floor the Holy Spirit said (in a commanded voice), “Write” and I wrote more than ¾th’s of the book in one day.
 On the 40th anniversary of Papa’s death, I published the book.
 Biblically, the number 40 generally symbolizes a period of testing, trials, and then, finally triumph.
+To God be the glory for all the things He has done!

 bottom of page